 As an outpouring of voter outrage roils the election, Bill Moyers revisits a conversation he had with Jacob Hacker and Paul Pierson, authors of the book Winner-Take-All Politics: How Washington Made the Rich Richer — and Turned Its Back on the Middle Class.
 Here is the full transcript of the podcast.
-We encourage you to listen to the interview and subscribe to our podcast here.

 Bill Moyers: Welcome.
 I’m Bill Moyers.
 And I want to talk about the hurricane that’s blowing across America right now.